Ottermad/ottermad.github.io/_posts/2023-09-24-QC-Course-Qiskit.md

 print(counts)
 ```

 This will create a simulator that simulates a quantum computer.
-It will then take our circuit and convert into a form that the simulator can understand.
-Then it will run a 1000 times theon simulator.
+It will then take our circuit and convert it into a form that the simulator can understand.
+Then it will run 1000 times on the simulator.
 Finally, we get the results of running our programme on the simulator.

-So in total our programme should look like this:
+So in total, our programme should look like this:

 ```
 from qiskit import QuantumCircuit, QuantumRegister, transpile